PE5PVB/TEF6686_multiband-Archive/Nextion_TEF_v1.03/Read_me.txt

 3. Power on your tuner
 4. When the tuner is booting again, remove the SD card

+Use R versions to have a 180 degrees rotated screen.

 Nextion Discovery (yellow PCB):
 NX3224F024: 2.4"